 Beck became an active member of the Botanical Garden in 2004 and was named a trustee in 2012 at the suggestion of his friend and neighbor Matt Larkin, the board chairman.

 "It was one of the first cultural institutions I visited here, so I was very aware of the organization," said Beck.
-After the first phase of the national search for a new leader ended last fall without a choice, he was invited to serve as interim director.

 "The board is extremely happy with the outcome of our year-long national search," Larkin said.
 "We are confident that Mike will be an effective and inspiring leader for the garden."